axone-protocol/docs/docs/tutorials/webapp-1.md

 [Metamask is the most popular crypto wallet](https://www.techopedia.com/cryptocurrency/metamask-wallet-review) but does not support Cosmos-based accounts.
 Fortunately, [Metamask can be extended with plug-ins](https://snaps.metamask.io/), and the Leap wallet team built one to enable all Cosmos-based chains with Metamask.

-Thus, the app can be compatible with several wallet extensions, including Metamask.

-As the `getAvailableWallets` hook returns the list of wallets on the user’s machine, add the support of all compatible wallets with the following code in the `Connection.tsx` file:
+`graz` enables the app to be compatible with several wallet extensions, including Metamask.
+As the `getAvailableWallets` hook returns the list of wallets on the user’s device, add the support of all compatible wallets with the following code in the `Connection.tsx` file:

 ```tsx
 import {